r3sus/cheads/ds2/AIM/README.txt

 # DS2 Award Items Management
-Remove free award items from store.
+Powershell Script to remove free award items like Soldier Suit from store to ease menuing.
-Script has 3 options: NG, HC, NG+.
+3 options: NG, HC, NG+.

+Simple to use:
 Place anywhere, right click, open with Powershell.
 Use before launching the game.